Your aunt is 90 years old. She is in the hospital after suffering a stroke and can’t communicate with doctors.

 Another issue you can deal with in a living will is pain relief.
 You may want to say that you want your pain relieved even if this shortens your life or, on the contrary, that medical personnel should limit their palliative treatments.

 Note that a living will is different from a will in which you say how you want your property dealt with after your death: a living will is used while you are alive but not able to make your own decisions.
 The other kind of will is used after your death.

-A living will only be used when you cannot express your wishes.
+A living will may only be used if you cannot express your wishes.
 This might be because of an illness, a coma, or a total incapacity to express yourself verbally, physically, or in writing.